September 9th is officially Teddy Bear Day and Wonderful Weirdos Day.

 Grace Hopper fell victim to the first-ever computer bug after removing a moth from her Harvard Mark II computer.

-Finnish athlete, Armas Toivonen became the first European to claim gold for a marathon at the European Athletics Championships.
+With a record time of 2:52:29, Armas Toivonen was the first European to win gold for a marathon at the European Athletics Championships.

 Congress changed the official name from United Colonies to the United States of America.

 The New England Confederation declared war on the Wampanoag Indians.

 After a summer of fighting between colonials and natives known as the Siege of Brookfield, the military alliance decided to declare war, which became known as King Philip's War.